dsbutler101/rpi-init/README.md

 # Overview
----

 This repo uses Ansible modules to initialise a Raspberry Pi SD card using either MacOS or Linux.
-Note this is for initialising a raw SD card, plugged in to a Mac, not managing Raspberry that is already running.
-It installs a previously downloaded Raspbian image to an SD card and configures both Wifi credentials and SSH public key, all via MacOS.
-You can insert the SD card in to your Pi and connect headlessly over Wifi using your SSH keys with no further configuration needed.
+Note this initialises a raw SD card plugged in to a Mac, not an SD card in a running Raspberry Pi.
+It installs a previously downloaded Raspbian image to the SD card and configures both Wifi credentials and SSH public key, all from MacOS.
+After the install process is complete, you can then insert the SD card in to your Pi and connect headlessly over Wifi using your SSH keys with no further configuration needed.

-This works by overloading the `init=` kernel parameter in cmdline.txt to mount volumes in read-write mode and executes a custom script copied to the `/boot` partition.
-This gets around the fact that the Raspbian root partition is `ext4` which cannot be mounted on MacOS without 3rd party software.
-The `/boot` partition is FAT32 which can be mounted natively in MacOS.
+This works by overloading the `init=` kernel parameter in cmdline.txt to mount volumes in read-write mode and executing a custom script copied to the `/boot` partition.
+It gets around the fact that the Raspbian `/` partition is `ext4` which cannot be mounted by MacOS without 3rd party software.
+The `/boot` partition, however, is FAT32 which is supported natively in MacOS.

 # Prerequisites

+- Ansible installed on your local workstation
-- a recent Raspbian image downloaded and the full path noted down
+- A recent Raspbian image downloaded and the full path noted down
 - SSH keys installed on your workstation with the public key to hand
-- Ansible installed on your local workstation
-- a card reader that allows you to plug the SD card in to your Mac
+- A card reader that allows you to plug the SD card in to your Mac
+- This repo cloned to your local workstation `git clone https://github.com/dsbutler101/rpi-init.git`

 # Steps

-Insert the SD card in to a card reader and plug in to your Mac.
-The `/boot` mount point will appear on your desktop if the SD has been previously formatted for your Raspberry Pi.
-Run the following command from the terminal:
+Insert the SD card in to the card reader and plug it in to your Mac.
+The `/boot` mount point may appear on your desktop if the SD card has been previously formatted with Rasbian.
+Run the following command from the terminal after cd'ing to the cloned repo directory:

 `ansible-playbook init.yml -K`